sclorg/s2i-base-container/base/README.md

 --------
 Dockerfile and other sources are available on https://github.com/sclorg/s2i-base-container.
 In that repository you also can find another variants of S2I base Dockerfiles.
-Dockerfile for CentOS is called Dockerfile, Dockerfile for RHEL is called Dockerfile.rhel7.
+The Dockerfile for CentOS is called Dockerfile, the Dockerfile for RHEL7 is called Dockerfile.rhel7, the Dockerfile for RHEL8 is called Dockerfile.rhel8 and the Dockerfile for Fedora is Dockerfile.fedora.